Keyhole Atrial Fibrillation Treatment

 This treatment involves the advancement of catheters into the heart via the groin vessels.
 These catheters are placed at the orifices of the pulmonary veins, and can detect abnormal electrical activity in these zones.
 Any detected abnormal activity can be destroyed with radiofrequency energy.
 This treatment is only really effective in patients with Paroxysmal Atrial Fibrillation.
 The immediate result can be very good.
 Recurrence occurs in as many as 30% of patients within one year and repeat therapies may be required.
 Catheter ablation is not an effective therapy for permanent Atrial Fibrillation.
 When the rate of atrial fibrillation cannot be controlled with drugs a different strategy is sometimes used where the conduction system that connects the fast beating atrial chambers (AV node) can be disconnected from the big muscular ventricles.
 The heart rate must be restored using a permanent pacemaker but the efficiency of the heart cannot be restored using this therapy.
 This is called AV node ablation, and is generally not recommended without first considering a surgical strategy for Atrial Fibrillation ablation.

 Otherwise known as an abnormal heart rhythm that causes irregular and rapid beating of the atrial chambers of the heart.
-With complications including heart failure, stroke and dementia, atrial fibrillation is a heart condition that should be assessed by a professional.
+With complications including heart failure, stroke and dementia, atrial fibrillation is a heart condition that should be assessed by a professional at our Essex heart Clinic.
 We have produced a detailed guide including all you need to know regarding the condition.
 Don’t hesitate to download the guide for more information or get in touch to book an appointment.

 Keyhole Surgical Atrial Fibrillation Ablation